rbenv/ruby-build/README.md

 # ruby-build

-ruby-build provides a simple way to build and install different versions of Ruby on UNIX-based systems.
+ruby-build provides a simple way to compile and install different versions of Ruby on UNIX-based systems.

 ### Installing ruby-build